aneurokumar/website/sync/how milliq water systems produce pure, laboratory grade water.md

 This is the process to remove all dissolved salts.
 For deionization to work, the water must go through two [[./ion channels|ion exchange]] components.

 *Step 1: Releasing H+ (hydrogen) ions*
-The metallic ions in water stick themselves to the "exchange material," and then the exchange material releases a proportionate amount of hydrogen ions.
+The metallic [[../ions|ions]] in water stick themselves to the "exchange material," and then the exchange material releases a proportionate amount of hydrogen ions.
 This balances the overall electrical charge.

 > **Examples**: A sodium ion (Na+) displaces one hydrogen ion (H+); Calcium ion (Ca+) displaces 2, Ferric ion (Fe+++) displaces 2, etc.